 Standards and Specifications: The model is classified as a Class I Medical Device by the Food and Drug Administration (FDA) and must adhere to the standards set for Class I Medical Devices [5].
 This includes adhering to the FDA standards for Computer Modeling and Simulation.
 These standards require that our model be validated both quantitatively and qualitatively.
 Quantitative validation must involve an analysis between results from testing our model and data collected from similar in vitro models and in vivo procedures.
 Qualitative validation requires that an experienced clinician use our device and compare the user experience and interface to living patient procedures [6].
 Additionally, the Good Manufacturing Practice (GMP) sets standards for Simulation Testing.
 These standards require that our model mimics the anatomy and physiology of the canine heart and be made from a material that feels the same as the human tissues included in the model.
 In our model specifically, all blood vessels must mimic any changes caused due to pulmonary stenosis within the arteries.
-Additionally, the GMP standards require that all geometry within the model must be derived from real patient scans [7].
-Lastly, the materials chosen in our model must match the elastic modulus and breaking strength of the cardiac tissue that is designed to represent.
-The general standards for cardiac models require an elastic modulus of 0.17 MPa and a breaking strength of 0.17 MPa [8].
+Additionally, the GMP standards require that all geometry within the elastic modulus and breaking strength of the cardiac tissue that is designed to represent.
+The general standards for cardiac models require an elastic modulus of 0.17 MPa [8].